 - When you choose Stop If True for Rule 2, Rule 1 and Rule 2 will apply to the range,

 As you are doing compatibility checking, so you don’t need to test further.
-I hope: how Stop-If-True option works are now clear to you.
-If any question in your mind, put it in the Comments section.
+I hope: how the Stop-If-True option works are now clear to you.
+If any questions in your mind put them in the Comments section.

 Excel conditional formatting based on another cell